 It is impossible to eliminate emotions in trading, but this should not be the goal in the first place.
 Instead, traders should understand how certain biases or emotions can affect their trading and use this information to their advantage.
 Every trader is different, and there is no simple rulebook that everyone should follow.

 Fear and greed are powerful emotions that can dominate the trader's thought process throughout their trading career.
 The goal is to learn how to harness these emotions and develop a winning mindset.

-A trader can use several techniques to create strong trading psychology and maintain discipline.
+A trader can use several techniques to create a strong trading psychology and maintain discipline.
 Besides reading books by trading psychologists and expert investors, you can also create a trading plan.
 Developing a trading plan will help you stick to a solid routine and avoid concentration gaps and loss aversion.

 When beginning to trade, emotions can definitely run amok.
 If an asset's price moves quickly, a trader might start to fear that they are missing out.
 This is especially so for beginner traders and is a constant emotion that will frequently appear.
 Other emotions to manage are greed, fear of losing money, and the mental fortitude to overcome mistakes that have been made.
 Last but not least, one of the more critical aspects of developing a trading psyche is learning how to manage risks.

 Traders sometimes have to make snap decisions.
 Even if you follow your trading plan, there could be certain situations where you are forced to make a quick decision.
 However, having a proper trading strategy and plan in place will help you manage your emotions and make sure that you don´t end up making too many snap decisions driven by your emotions.

 Greed is another major hurdle many traders need to overcome.
 The objective of trading is to generate profits - or in other words, to make money.
 However, you need to have the right mindset.
 Set a goal for yourself (for example, percentage return per month) and work towards it.
 Never let greed control your actions.